conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 Sometimes mistakes happen and a broken package ends up being uploaded to the conda-forge channel.

+If the only issue is in the package metadata, we can directly patch it using the `repo data patches feedstock <https://github.com/conda-forge/conda-forge-repodata-patches-feedstock>`__.
+To change the repo data for your package, make a PR on the feedstock.

-Following steps will remove broken packages from the channel:
+If instead the actual contents of the package are broken, the following steps will remove broken packages from the ``main`` channel:

 1. Locate the paths to broken files on `anaconda.org <https://anaconda.org>`__, by searching for the conda-forge package and switching to the files tab.
-2. Fork `conda-forge/cf-mark-broken <https://github.com/conda-forge/cf-mark-broken>`__ and add a new text file in the ``pkgs`` directory.
+2. Fork `conda-forge/admin-requests <https://github.com/conda-forge/admin-requests>`__ and add a new text file in the ``broken`` directory.
 3. Add the broken files to the new text file, one path per line.
-See `pkgs/example.txt <https://github.com/conda-forge/cf-mark-broken/blob/master/pkgs/example.txt>`__ for an example file.
+See `broken/example.txt <https://github.com/conda-forge/admin-requests/blob/master/pkgs/example.txt>`__ for an example file.
 4. Open a new PR.
 Once merged, a bot will label all listed files as broken, thus effectively removing them from the channel.